 With Twitter, you can distribute news to a larger audience by simply adapting relevant topics to the social media platform.
 Now, if you have a major announcement, you can post about it on Twitter alongside hashtags to generate click-throughs and encourage conversions.

 Just as important, you can engage with your audience to generate hype.
-If you are going to unveil a new development, such as moving to a different location or adding to your services, Twitter can help spread the word.
+If you're going to unveil a new development, such as moving to a different location or adding to your services, Twitter can help spread the word.

 Of course, brand news isn't solely about your business as a whole.
 You may have contests, giveaways, or other special deals you want to highlight.
 Twitter can be used to promote them.